 The right meal plan can be a two-for-one deal: It will help your painful, stiff joints and prevent heart disease, too.

-There's a real good reason to go for this bargain.
-If you have rheumatoid arthritis you're at a higher risk for problems with your ticker.
+There's a good reason to go for this bargain.
+If you have rheumatoid arthritis, you've got a bigger chance of having problems with your heart.
 So make smart choices when you go to the supermarket or dine out.

 When you have RA, the inflammation that makes your joints sore, hot, and swollen can lead to clogged arteries, heart attacks, and strokes.
 Eat the right foods -- and avoid some bad ones -- and your heart and joints will be grateful.

-To fight inflammation, put foods that are high in omega-3 fatty acids on your go-to list.
+To fight inflammation, put foods that are high in omega-3 fatty acids on your shopping list.
 They can ease joint pain and lessen morning stiffness.
 Some good sources are fatty fish like salmon, trout, mackerel, tuna, sardines, and herring.
 Add two 3-ounce servings to your menu each week.
+Some fish oil supplements contain omega-3s, too.

 Fiber can also help.
 Studies suggest it reduces C-reactive protein (CRP), a sign of inflammation found in the blood.
 A high CRP level can signal rheumatoid arthritis or heart disease.
 Stock up on fruits, vegetables, and other high-fiber foods.